IshanManchanda/betanode-workshop/docs/source/classes.rst

 Object Oriented Programming
 ############################

-OOP is a programming pardigm to make complicated code easier to write and understand, this will be a very brief description of OOP.
+OOP is a programming paradigm to make complicated code easier to write and understand, this will be a very brief description of OOP.

 OOP is a programming paradigm based on the concept of objects, which may contain contain data(characteristics) and code in the form of procedures(behaviours) known as methods.